Complexity Beyond Incentives: The Critical Role of Reporting Language

 Third, simplifications in the reporting language (SD-LEX and SD-WEIGHT) do not improve accuracy of reporting.
 These reporting interfaces require three separate rankings (over universities, fields, and tuition levels) instead of a full ranking of 27 bundles.
 Yet overall the accuracy of reporting is significantly lower than in SD-DIRECT.
 Even under lexicographic preferences, SD-LEX does not outperform SD-DIRECT (accuracy rates are statistically indistinguishable between SD-LEX-LEX and SD-DIRECT-LEX, and significantly lower in SD-WEIGHT-LEX).
 Simplification thus fails to improve accuracy, even when the reporting interface matches the underlying preference structure.
 Our expressiveness accounting sharpens this finding: conditional on what each interface can express, restricted reports track the best expressible ranking comparatively well; what offsets these gains are representational restrictions---substantial for SD-LEX, modest for SD-WEIGHT---and neither interface improves assignment accuracy.

 Fourth, the sequential version of Serial Dictatorship (SD-CHOICE) has the highest accuracy and the lowest efficiency loss and justified envy in our experiment.
 SD-CHOICE exceeds ACCURACY overall, with the clearest difference in SEP.
 This result suggests that SD-CHOICE improves outcomes not only because of stronger incentive properties, but also because it changes the reporting interface.
 A reduced-form decomposition of the SD-CHOICE–SD-DIRECT gap attributes roughly one-third to $45\%$ to a priority-position/menu component---participants choosing from smaller menus---and the remainder to a residual SD-CHOICE component that includes obvious strategy-proofness and the simpler one-at-a-time decision frame, with the menu component stable across preference domains.
 Its success therefore reflects both incentive simplification and a quantitatively meaningful interface channel.

 Finally, reporting accuracy translates into economically meaningful outcomes.
-Treatments with higher truthfulness generate more efficient and fair allocations, as reflected in lower justified envy; welfare gains are concentrated in the comparisons of ACCURACY and SD-CHOICE with the direct interfaces, whose efficiency losses are similar to one another.
+Treatments with higher truthfulness generate fairer allocations, as reflected in lower justified envy; welfare gains are concentrated in the comparisons of ACCURACY and SD-CHOICE with the direct interfaces, whose efficiency losses are similar to one another.
 Misreporting is thus not confined to irrelevant parts of preference lists, but arises in consequential parts that directly affect allocations.